A cat receiving treatment for diabetes.

 The process is slightly different with every cat but will generally require two to four days of intense hospitalization.

-What are Signs of Diabetic Keotacidosis (DKA)?
+What Are Signs of Diabetic Ketoacidosis (DKA)?

 If you suspect your cat is having symptoms of DKA, this is a life-threatening emergency.
 Call your veterinarian immediately.
 Treatment includes hospitalization, intravenous fluids, and frequent doses of short-acting insulin.

-Beginning Treatment With Your Diabetic Cat
+Beginning Treatment with Your Diabetic Cat

 The goal of diabetes treatment is to control the blood glucose so it is close to the normal range, as it would be if the pancreas were still producing insulin naturally.

 In cats, the ultimate goal is for diabetic remission.
 This is possible in diagnosed obese or previously obese cats.
-Dietary therapy and weight loss are essential in addition to the insulin therapy.
+Dietary therapy and weight loss are essential in addition to insulin therapy.

 What Diet Should I Feed My Diabetic Cat?